-3.12.4.
+3.10.4.
 Organogram.

-Newcastle Local Municipality adopted the below structure on the Council meeting that was held on 12 August 2015, it aligns to a large degree to National Key Performance Areas as well as the municipal IDP priorities.
-The Municipal Manager heads the administrative structure of Newcastle Municipality and is assisted by six Heads of Departments (Strategic Executive Directors/ SED's) and the Chief Audit Executive.
-Each department is further divided into a particular number of business units headed by Directors.
+Newcastle Local Municipality is in the process of reviewing the organogram and it has been partially approved by Council.
+The organogram is structured so as to ensure the realisation of the roles and responsibilities of local government as enshrined within regards to Part B of Schedule 4 and 5.
+Furthermore, the organogram is structured so as to align to the National Key Performance Areas, specifically those with implications on the functions of local government, as well as the priorities of the municipal IDP.
+The Municipal Manager heads the administrative structure of Newcastle Local Municipality, and is assisted by six Heads of Departments (Strategic Executive Directors/ SED's) and the Chief Audit Executive.
+Each department is further divided into a particular directorates and/or business units that are headed by Directors.